18 Data to constrain process model

 summarise(plot_kgCm2 = sum(treeC_kgCm2, na.rm = TRUE), .by = c("plotID", "measure_date"))

-Figure 18.3 plot level carbon in dead trees.
+Figure 18.3 plot the level of carbon in dead trees.

 ggplot(plot_dead_carbon, aes(x = measure_date, y = plot_kgCm2, color = plotID)) +